barcek/phns/README.md

 ## Next

 - docstrings and examples
-- classes and builders for pointed and applicative functors, followed by a minimal base monad
+- classes and builder for applicative functors, followed by a minimal base monad